 For people of African or Asian ethnicity, the feet and hands are the most common places to develop melanoma, the most serious skin cancer.
 Find out how to check your feet so that you can find melanoma early when it’s highly treatable.

 While anyone can develop this skin cancer under a nail, it’s more common in people who have darker skin tones.
 This short video shows you what to look for.

 Does your face often burn or sting?
 Do you have acne that just won’t go away no matter what you treat it with?
 Is your face frequently warm?
 You may have rosacea.

 This disease causes growths called granulomas, which can develop on the skin, inside the body, or both.
-In the United States, African American women have the highest risk of developing sarcoidosis.
+In the United States, Black women have the highest risk of developing sarcoidosis.

 Seborrheic dermatitis is often described as a red rash.
 But on darker skin tones, the rash tends to be pink, purplish, or white.
 Knowing what to look for can help you find this rash early when treatment can prevent dark spots from developing.